osmandapp/web/main/docs/user/navigation/route-navigation.md

 ### Route line appearance

 This menu allows you to adapt the route line appearance.
-If there are some changes to your route, you can costomize them using this menu.
+If there are some changes to your route, you can customize them using this menu.
 Its could be like, changes in elevation while driving, next significant uphill or downhill, ice, unpaved roads, autobahns, etc.  In the items of this menu you will be able to change all these parameters by colour or just apply any colour and transparency to the line.
 Besides, if necessary, you can change the width of the line and the display of the angle at turns.

 :::note